boothe0/CS386GodotProject/deliverables/deliverable2.md

 Provide a statement to summarize the problem solved by your project according to the following structure (which is based on the OpenUP Vision Template):

-The problem of no short form roguelite being available affects busy fans of the genre who don't have the time to play long runs, the impact of which is players being unable to enjoy their favorite genre.
+The problem of no short form roguelite being available affects busy fans of the genre who don't have the time to play long runs, the impact of which is players being unable to have time to play games they enjoy.

 ### Product Position Statement

 A product position statement communicates the intent of the application and the importance of the project to all concerned personnel.
 The product should mitigate the aforementioned problem.
 Provide a statement according to the following structure:

-For busy roguelite fans who have limited time to enjoy roguelites, the Tiny Roguelite is a roguelite that presents a short form version of a rougelite game.
+For busy roguelite game fans who have limited time to enjoy roguelites, the Tiny Roguelite is a roguelite that presents a short form version of a rougelite game.
 Unlike other games such as  The Binding of Isaac, Gungeon, or Slay the Spire which take up to an hour or more to complete a single run, our product takes much less time to play through for those who do not have the time to commit to a run of those longer-form games.

 ### Value proposition and customer segment